t-prinz/jboss-webserver-playbooks/README.md

 ### Using the playbooks

-Decide on an installation method (RPM or zip) and run the appropriate playbooks:
+Decide on an installation method (RPM or zip) and run the appropriate playbooks.

 For a RPM installation: